 How to interpret a breakdown inside intermarket analysis

 A correlation breakdown does not invalidate intermarket analysis.
 It simply reduces confidence in one specific relationship at that moment.
 Intermarket work is built on the idea that markets interact through shared macro conditions, policy transmission, liquidity, and risk distribution.
-When one relationship stops working, the task is to understand what force has displaced it rather than to assume cross-market analysis has failed altogether.
+When one relationship stops working, the task is to identify the force that displaced it rather than assume cross-market analysis has failed altogether.

 That distinction is important because some relationships are more conditional than others.
 A pattern may hold well in one inflation backdrop, one policy setting, or one volatility environment, then weaken once those conditions change.
 In that sense, a breakdown can reveal that the relationship was dependent on a narrower context than it first appeared.
 The interruption is therefore informative even when it makes interpretation harder.